-The event will showcase all the usual cutting-edge garden design ideas and fabulous floral displays as well as the best gardening-related shopping around.
-As traditional, the show takes place on the spectacular grounds of the Royal Hospital Chelsea in London.
+The event will showcase all the usual cutting-edge garden design ideas and fabulous floral displays, as well as the best gardening-related shopping around.
+As is traditional, the show takes place on the spectacular grounds of the Royal Hospital Chelsea in London.

-We've rounded up all the info you need to know about the RHS Chelsea Flower Show 2021 below – from what's on to travel info.
-It's time to book your ticket!
+We've rounded up all the info you need to know about the RHS Chelsea Flower Show 2022 below – from what you can expect to see to how to buy tickets.
+It's time to put this must-visit event in your diary!

 Where is the Chelsea Flower Show located?